What Does a Web Designer Do? (And How To Become One)

 The average salary for a web designer is $48,482 per year.
 The salary you earn as a web designer can vary depending on several factors, including your employer and experience level.
 The city in which you work and the complexity of the projects you complete may also affect the amount you earn.

 Salary figures reflect data listed on Indeed Salaries at time of writing.
 Salaries may vary depending on the hiring organization and a candidate’s experience, academic background and location.

 How to become a web designer

 Follow these five steps to pursue a career as a web designer:

-Apply for jobs: Try networking in local industry groups or scanning job boards for listings.
+Apply for entry-level positions as a web designer.
+You may work for a nonprofit organization or a smaller business first so you can gain relevant experience.
+Try networking in local industry groups or scanning job boards for listings.
 To increase your chance of getting a job, follow up with potential employers after submitting your applications.

 Web designer job description example

 Here's an example of a job description for a web designer position:

 ABC Design Firm seeks a creative and technically capable web designer with at least two years of experience in the field.
 The successful candidate is fluent in HTML and XML, knows how to use content management systems like WordPress and Shopify and can implement e-commerce applications effortlessly.
 If you understand the website development process from client meetings to application testing to performance monitoring, we want to hear from you.

 - What Does a Merchandiser Do?
 (With Sample Job Description)